gluip/DevGpt/README.md

 # DevGpt
-DevGpt is a LLMS experiment in C#.
+DevGpt is a LLM experiment in C#.
 Based on Auto-Gpt.

 Check https://www.youtube.com/watch?v=pFzDHR0G-SU for a introduction